MohsenSharifi1991/rl_trading/README.md

 The reward function is designed to maximize profits, incorporating volatility scaling to adjust trade positions based on market volatility.
 It factors in transaction costs, encouraging strategies that balance the pursuit of profit with the cost of trading.

 ## Getting Started

-### Prerequisites

-Ensure you have the following tools and libraries installed:

-- Python (>= 3.6)
-- PyTorch
-- NumPy
-- Pandas
-- Matplotlib or Seaborn (for visualization)

 ### Installation